dolphindb/api_python3/README.md

 | toDF()               | Convert DolphinDB table object into pandas DataFrame |
 | toList()             | Convert DolphinDB table object into list of numpy.ndarrary.
 The order of the objects in the list is consistent with the order of the table columns. |

+Note:

-Note: You can use the method `toList()` to convert a DolphinDB array vector to a 2d numpy.ndarray for optimal performance.
-This method only applies to an array vector with arrays of the same length, otherwise, an error will be raised.
+1. You can use the method `toList()` to convert a DolphinDB array vector to a 2d numpy.ndarray for optimal performance.
+This method only applies to an [array vector](https://dolphindb.com/help200/DataTypesandStructures/DataForms/Vector/arrayVector.html) with arrays of the same length, otherwise, an error will be raised.
+2. When using `toList` to read array vectors with data type INT128, UUID or IP, do not use pickle in your session (```session(enablePickle=False)```).

 The tables above only lists most commonly used methods.
 Please refer to files [session.py](sample.py) and [table.py]() on all the methods provided by the class `session` and `table`.